git/git.github.io/rev_news/drafts/edition-63.md

-  This last version is now merged in the `pu` branch, and will is likely to find its way to `master`, while hopefully the fixes related to triangular workflows will be resent separately.
+  This last version is now merged in the `pu` branch, and will is likely to find its way to `master`, while hopefully the fixes related to triangular workflows will be re-sent separately.

 <!---
 ### Support